pkmntrainerblue/polishedcrystal/README.md

 Partner Pikachu (Increased BST, exclusive ability, exclusive tutor moves)

 New Abilities:
-Partner Bond (Friendship battle mechanics)
+Partner Bond (Friendship battle mechanics),
-Liquid Voice
+Liquid Voice,
-Transistor
+Transistor,
-Surge Surfer
+Surge Surfer.

 New Tutor Moves:
-Zippy Zap
+Zippy Zap,
-Splashy Surf
+Splashy Surf,
-Floaty Fall
+Floaty Fall,
-Pika Papow
+Pika Papow.

 Exclusive to Partner Pikachu, you can find the new tutor NPC in the pokemon centers of Goldenrod, Ecruteak and Cianwood.

 New Gift Pokemon:
-Bulbasaur
+Bulbasaur,
-Charmander
+Charmander,
-Squirtle
+Squirtle.

 All 3 will be available earlier than normal through NPCs.
 Look for them in Ilex Forest, Ecruteak Shrine and Olivine docks.